t0masW/WebsiteTracker/README.md

 # WebsiteTracker
-Gets your Browser history and find the IP address of the website you visited
+Select which Browser* to enumurate, and it gets your recent vistited URLs and find the corresponding IP address for that URL.

-Platforms: Linux, MacOS, and Windows.
+SupportedPlatforms: Linux, MacOS, and Windows.
-Suported Browsers: Firefox, Google Chrome, and Safari.
+Supported Browsers: Firefox, Google Chrome, and Safari.

 ## **REQUIRMENTS**